shchuko/qemu-hvf-macos/libvirt/README.md

 - Shutdown the VM using [AppleQEMUGuestAgent](../AppleQEMUGuestAgent) (preferred):

-  `sudo virsh shutdown --mode agent Catalina`
+  `sudo virsh shutdown --mode agent Catalina` or just `sudo virsh shutdown Catalina`

 - Shutdown the VM: ACPI mode (sometimes does not work, not investigated):

-  `sudo virsh shutdown Catalina` or `sudo virsh shutdown --mode acpi Catalina`
+  `sudo virsh shutdown --mode acpi Catalina`

 - Destroy the VM: